Aleuvian/ixehl2rp_gamehub/README.md

 The code is also open-source with a license, therefore you are allowed to modify it.
 Keep appropriate credit!\
 **Keep in mind you do require a bit of programming experience to understand what you're reading/modifying!**

+This variant is maintained and updated by [Aleuvian](https://github.com/Aleuvian) and [Wachter](https://github.com/taz0001).
+We offer no support beyond the documentation included herein and guarantee no functionality or compatibility.

 # Required Addons for Usage (Unless you replace them)
 > [!IMPORTANT]
 > [Helix Content](https://steamcommunity.com/sharedfiles/filedetails/?id=1267236756)\